Roller Boogie: Cast

+Production

 Development

 Roller Boogie was written by Barry Schneider with Irwin Yablans, who is credited with creating the story.
 Yablans' Compass International Pictures, founded with Joseph Wolfe, would distribute the movie.
 Compass International Pictures had unprecedented success the previous year with John Carpenter's slasher Halloween.
-In between Halloween and Roller Boogie, the company would distribute three other titles, Nocturna, Fyre and Tourist Trap, the latter the most successful of the three.
+In between Halloween and Roller Boogie, the company would distribute three other titles, Nocturna, Fyre and Tourist Trap, the latter the most successful of the three; Blair would go on to appear in Compass International Pictures' final film, the slasher Hell Night (1981).

 In an earlier version of the script, Bobby James' primary interest was songwriting.
 In the movie, Bobby and friends were trying to write a new song by humming into a tape recorder.
 Once he meets Terry, she assists him in scoring it using her musical abilities.
-By the movie's ending, Terry leaves for her music scholarship whilst Bobby pursues his musical career.
+By the film's ending, Terry leaves for her music scholarship whilst Bobby pursues his musical career.
 There is no mention of the Olympics in the earlier version.
 Another scene that does not feature in the movie that was present in the script comes where Bobby helps Terry escape from her bedroom after she is grounded by her parents.
 However, this scene was shot since there are photos in various publicity items with Jim Bray peeking through a window on a ladder.

+Casting

+Linda Blair was cast in the lead role of Terry, and at the time had intended on moving away from the horror genre in favor of more lighthearted pictures, after her breakthrough appearance in The Exorcist (1973).

+Although originally hired as a stunt double, Professional roller skater Jim Bray was cast as Bobby James, and was paid approximately $20,000 for his appearance in the film.
+Bray did not appear in any other films after Roller Boogie, despite achieving something of pin-up status in teen magazines largely based on his appearance in the film.

+Stoney Jackson would appear in the third and final season of The White Shadow as Jesse B. Mitchell before its cancellation in 1981, and in Michael Jackson's music video "Beat It" (1983).
+He also appeared in Diane Lane's movie Streets of Fire (1984) as the lead singer of a doo wop group.